D34dmeat/d34dmeat.github.io/index.markdown

 [about](/about/)
 [home](/home/)

-this seem to be the landing page befor index.md before the content
+this seem to be the landing page before index.md before the content
 {{ site.pages.content }}
 after the content